Fort Niobrara: 1898 to the abandonment of the fort in 1906

 During the years before 1906, it was becoming more and more apparent that the Army intended to abandon and close Fort Niobrara.
 Post buildings were deteriorating.
 Requests for building repair in years prior to 1906 were refused based on planned abandonment.

 In May 1906 the orders finally arrived formally directing the abandonment of Fort Niobrara.

-On July 28, 1906 the troops of the black 25th regiment left the Fort and marched to Valentine, Nebraska station to board trains.
-During the four-year period that the 25th was at Fort Niobrara, the relations between soldiers and civilians were good, with little racial strife or controversy.
-On the day the 25th departed several hundred Valentine citizens gathered and remained with the troops until 12:20 a.m. when their trains departed.
+On July 28, 1906, the troops of the 25th Infantry Regiment left the fort and marched to the rail station in Valentine to board trains.
+During the four-year period that the 25th was at Fort Niobrara, relations between soldiers and civilians were good, with little racial strife or controversy.
+On the day the 25th departed several hundred Valentine citizens gathered and remained with the troops until 12:20 AM when their trains departed.

-The experience of the 25th Infantry at Fort Niobrara in north central Nebraska is in sharp contrast to their experience at Fort Brown, near Brownsville, Texas, where they were reassigned in July, 1906.
+The experience of the 25th Infantry at Fort Niobrara in north-central Nebraska is in sharp contrast to their experience at Fort Brown, near Brownsville, Texas, where they were reassigned in July 1906.
 At Brownsville, the soldiers of the 25th were immediately subject to intense racial discrimination, and when a fight occurred in the city, it acted to bar members of the 25th from the city limits.
-On August 13, 1906 (just over two weeks after leaving Fort Niobrara) a shooting incident occurred in Brownsville in which a bartender was killed and a Hispanic police officer was wounded.
-The Brownsville towns-people immediately blamed the shootings on the black soldiers of the 25th Infantry at Fort Brown, though their white officers confirmed the soldiers were all in their barracks at the time of the shootings.
+On August 13, 1906 (just over two weeks after leaving Fort Niobrara), a shooting incident occurred in Brownsville in which a bartender was killed and a Hispanic police officer was wounded.
+The Brownsville townspeople immediately blamed the shootings on the black soldiers of the 25th Infantry at Fort Brown, though their white officers confirmed the soldiers were all in their barracks at the time of the shootings.
 When an intensive investigation developed no usable evidence against the soldiers of the 25th, President Roosevelt ordered 167 of the black soldiers dishonorably discharged because of their "conspiracy of silence".
 A renewed investigation in 1970 exonerated the discharged troopers.
-This entire episode in Texas is known as the Brownsville Affair.
+This entire episode in Texas is known as the Brownsville affair.